Article Summary: South Carolina National Parks

 The site also contains the remains of the original town of Ninety Six, which was established in the 18th century and served as an important trading center and political hub during the colonial period.

 Today, this national historic site sits on 1,022-acres.
 It’s located two miles south of the present-day town of Ninety Six on South Carolina Highway 248.

-Visitors can watch a short film about the battle.
+Additionally, visitors can explore the park’s hiking trails, picnic areas, and campground, and learn about the natural and cultural resources of the region.
+Visitors can also watch a short film about the battle.
 There’s a gift shop too.
 You can rent a self-guided audio tour of the park.

 While there, you can take a one-mile interpretive trail from the visitor center to the remains of Star Fort as well as the original site of Ninety Six.
 There’s also an old unidentified cemetery (believed to be a slave cemetery from post-colonial times).

 RELATED: 7 AMAZING Oklahoma National Parks-Everything To Know

 7. Overmountain Victory National Historic Trail

 If it seems like South Carolina National Parks offers more Revolutionary War sites than other states there’s a reason for that.